southf09/tv-show-search/README.md

+Welcome to my TV Show Search project!

 How to use:
--Simply enter any show into the search bar and the page will populate with relevant searched
+-Simply enter any show into the search bar and press 'Enter' on your keyboard, or click the 'Search' button with you mouse.
+The page will populate with shows that contain the word(s) that you have submitted, along with their ratings.

-Features:
--Search that adds the images of TV shows that fit the criteria -Uses TV Maze API
--DOM Manipulation and events
+About:
+-This projects combines the use of an API (TV Maze) and DOM manipulation to populate your searches with TV show pictures and ratings that match your queries.

 Recently Added:
 -Frost effect for the container background